tajhlande/lmae/README.md

 to enable animation effects of indefinite length.

 #### Component classes
-Components are actors that know how to construct their own animation sequences.
+Components are actors in `lmae.component` that know how to construct their own animation sequences.
 There is only one component at this point:

 * `Carousel` - a composite actor that slides several actors through a crop window, one at a time, with configurable